ironcore-dev/metal-operator/docs/concepts/servers.md

 metalctl cordon server my-server
 ```

-Uncordon a server to return it to the schedulable pool:
+Uncordon a server to return it to the claimable pool:

 ```bash
 metalctl uncordon server my-server